Cooling Caps Freeze Hair Loss During Chemo

 “I was intrigued and saw that she had success on it, so I went online to see where I could use one during my treatment,” says Lisa.
 “There were only five places in Illinois, and Lake Forest Hospital was one of them.
 I couldn’t believe the coincidence and convenience.”

 Cooling caps for chemotherapy are worn on the scalp and cooled with water to just above freezing (around 37 degrees F).
 Patients wear the rubberized caps before, during and after chemotherapy.

 “Cooling caps work by constricting the blood vessels in the scalp to reduce the amount of chemo that can get to the hair follicles, preventing hair loss,” says Valerie M. Nelson, MD, medical oncologist and director of clinical research at Northwestern Medicine Lake Forest Hospital.
 “At Lake Forest Hospital, we have extremely high satisfaction rates among patients who used cooling caps during chemo.”

-Treatment with cooling caps is considered successful when patients keep 50% of their hair or more.
-That’s happened for nearly 70% of patients who’ve used the caps at Lake Forest Hospital since they arrived after being approved by the Food and Drug Administration (FDA) in 2017.
+Treatment with cooling caps is considered successful when patients keep 50 percent of their hair or more.
+That’s happened for nearly 70 percent of patients who’ve used the caps at Lake Forest Hospital since they arrived after being approved by the Food and Drug Administration (FDA) in 2017.